jungmannlab/picasso/README.md

 ##### Creating an environment with conda
 Sample instructions to create an environment with conda are as follows:
 1. Open the console and create a new conda environment: `conda create --name picasso python=3.5`
-2. Activate the environment: `source activate picasso`
+2. Activate the environment: `source activate picasso` for Linux / Mac Os X or `activate picasso` for Windows.
 3. Install the necessary packages with conda: `conda install h5py matplotlib numba numpy scipy pyqt=4 pyyaml scikit-learn colorama tqdm`
 4. Additionally install packages with pip: `pip install lmfit`
 5. Continue with Installation